Link Search Menu Expand Document

 Special Arguments

-The arguments qualifiers and usePhysicalPseudoTempTable is provided on this operation.
+The qualifiers and usePhysicalPseudoTempTable arguments are available for this operation.

-The usePhysicalPseudoTempTable is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (i.e.: #TableName) is used.
+usePhysicalPseudoTempTable controls whether a physical pseudo-table is created during the operation.
+Defaults to a temporary table (e.g., #TableName).

 Caveats

-RepoDB is automatically setting the value of the options argument to SqlBulkCopyOptions.KeepIdentity when calling this method and if you have not passed any qualifiers and if your table has an IDENTITY primary key column.
-The same logic will apply if there is no primary key but has an IDENTITY column defined in the table.
+RepoDB automatically sets options to SqlBulkCopyOptions.KeepIdentity when no qualifiers are provided and the table has an IDENTITY primary key column.
+The same applies when there is no primary key but an IDENTITY column is defined.

 Usability